metixud/Roblox-Dumper/README.md

 - walks through all committed, readable memory regions
 - for each pattern, scans region by region and prints the result

-currently shipped with five patterns:
+currently shipped with beaucoup patterns fdp :
 `luaD_throw`
 `ScriptContextResume`
 `GetLuaStateForInstance`